Updated: 26th February 2020

-When it comes to brand strategy, there’s no longer such thing as separate digital and offline approaches.
+The motivations can be just as varied.
+Maybe it’s just to test the waters or keep up with competitors.
+Whatever the case, when it comes to brand strategy, there’s no longer such thing as separate digital and offline approaches.
 The tipping-point came years ago – the number of online shoppers now far outstrip their physical counterparts in numbers.
-Brands needs to recognise that an online presence is as much a part of their identity as all previous marketing strategies and, more importantly, acknowledge how these channels affect buyer behaviour.
+Brands need to recognise that an online presence is as much a part of their identity as all previous marketing strategies and, more importantly, acknowledge how these channels affect buyer behaviour.

 Marketing isn’t a one-size-fits-all approach, and many practices that are suitable for other businesses may not suit your model or objectives.
 A digital strategy may seem time-exhaustive but it’s a worthwhile investment.
 Without getting the basics right your brand will struggle to grow online and, without mapping out your digital activities in advance, you could find your business steered towards a channel of marketing that isn’t right for you.

 But where do you start?
 A digital strategy can be as comprehensive as the time you have to invest, filled with marketing models, theories, analysis and forecasts.
-Here’s the fundamentals for anyone looking to start:
+Here are the fundamentals for anyone looking to start:

 Your brand needs a solid identity and missioning statement.
 It’s no longer good enough to just want to do something, you need to know why.
 If you haven’t already, watch this great TED talk from Simon Sinek on the ‘why of brands’.